Vardot/varbase-docs/manual-update.md

          /var/www/html/projects/example/themes/custom/
          /var/www/html/projects/example/modules/custom/
          /var/www/html/projects/example/sites/default
+    And we opened a the terminal console window
-    And we checked directory the project folder "cd /var/www/html/projects/example" When we delete all files and folders, except our changes on Varbase.
+    And we changed directory to our project folder cd /var/www/html/projects/example in Linux

+    When we delete all files and folders, except our changes on Varbase.
     Then we will be left with only custom changes